SilasDerProfi/N-Tier-VS-Clean-Architecture/README.md

 Code is in the directory [NTierStore](NTierStore)
 ![Clean-Architecture Components](.docs/clean-architecture-components.png)

-Note: It is not necessary to use ItemModel and ShoppingCartModel, because the domain classes can be accessed directly.
+Note: It is not necessary to use [ItemModel.cs](CleanStore/Adapters/MappingClasses/ItemModel.cs) and [ShoppingCartModel.cs](CleanStore/Adapters/MappingClasses/ShoppingCartModel.cs), because the domain classes can be accessed directly.
 Here, the two adapter classes have been used explicitly so that the decoupling through the adapter layer is clarified.